Strained Chinese cities struggle to pay home buying subsidies

 The property market accounted for about a quarter of China’s economic activity at its peak and budget revenues from land auctions dwarfed other sources of income in many cities before the pandemic.

 Across China, land auction revenues in 2023 were about 20 per cent below pre-pandemic levels in 2019, official data show.
-In Zibo, Shangqiu and Weifang, off-budget revenues - which include land sales - were down 30 pert cent-50 per cent over the same period.
+In Zibo, Shangqiu and Weifang, off-budget revenues - which include land sales - were down 30 to 50 per cent over the same period.

 “What’s underappreciated in China’s property market downturn is that the real implication falls upon local governments,” said Logan Wright, a partner at research provider Rhodium Group.